mahsayedsalem/goschedule/README.md

 ## Contributions Priority

-1. Create distributed logging.
-2. Use Redis to avoid race conditions if ran on a distributed system.
+1. Use Redis to avoid race conditions if ran on a distributed system.
-3. Use time-zones for scheduling jobs.
+2. Consider time-zones when scheduling jobs.
-4. More test cases!
+3. Edit/Remove Jobs.
+4. Central Logging.
-5. Add more message brokers (Currently only RabbitMQ is supperted)
+5. Add more message brokers (Currently only RabbitMQ is supperted).
+6. More test cases.

 ## Inspired from